 - Geyserville Urban Service Area: California American Water Geyserville provides water service in Geyserville.
-The Geyserville Water Works (GWW) operates under a State permit allowing for 350 service connections.
-The ability to serve new development is limited to approximately 50 new connections.
-New residential developments may also drill their own wells in theis Class 1 water availability area.
+New residential developments may also drill their own wells in this Class 1 water availability area.
 The Geyserville Sanitation Zone facilities provide sewer service in the area.
 It is designed to treat an average dry weather flow of up to 92,000 gallons per day, but the existing dry weather flow treatment is less than its design capacity and future treatment is expected to remain low as well. - Russian River Urban Service Area (Guerneville): Sweetwater Springs Water District (SSWD) serves the area along the Russian River in the western portion of the county, including Guerneville.
 The SSWD is allowed to divert 3 cubic feet per second and a maximum of 1,249 acre/feet per year from the river.
 The aging infrastructure has caused considerable loss of the water that is pumped.
-The treatment plant serving the Russian River County Sanitation District (RRCSD) p-is designed to treat an average dry weather flow of 0.71 million gallons per day (mgd) to advanced (tertiary) wastewater treatment standards.
+The treatment plant serving the Russian River County Sanitation District (RRCSD) is designed to treat an average dry weather flow of 0.71 million gallons per day (mgd) to advanced (tertiary) wastewater treatment standards.
 The existing dry weather treatment capacity is 0.51 MGD. - Airport/Larkfield/Wikiup Urban Service Area is served by the California American Water Company.
 Approximately 72 percent of the water is from the wells pumped from the Glen Ellen formation water basin and 28% is from Sonoma Water.
 The system currently serves approximately 2100 connections.
 According to a water supply assessment prepared by Cal-Am, the ability to continue to serve new connections beyond General Plan buildout depends on the development of at least one new well, and new storage facilities.
 The Airport/Larkfield/Wikiup County Sanitation Zone (ALWSZ) provides sewer services to the Airport Business Park, Wikiup, and Larkfield area.
 The dry weather flow capacity of the treatment facility is 0.9 MGD, of which roughly 0.67 MGD is currently being used. - Sonoma Valley Urban Service Area: Valley of the Moon Water District (VOMWD) provides service in unincorporated portions of the Sonoma Valley.
 Sonoma Valley County Sanitation District (SVCSD) provides sewer service in the area.
 About two-thirds of the sewer laterals to individual residences in Sonoma Valley are at least 30 years old and likely in need of repair.
 The current SVCS Sewer Trunk Main Replacement Project is replacing approximately 1.8 miles of the sewer trunk.
 The first phase of the project commenced in 2019 and as of late 2022, the project is in its final construction phase.